unknowntrojan/binja_coolsigmaker/README.md

 It supports 3 styles of signatures.
 Or 4, if you want to be specific.

-To create a signature, select the instruction you want the signature to point to, then go to Plugins->CSM - Create Signature
+To create a signature, select the instruction you want the signature to point to, then go to `Plugins->CSM - Create Signature`.

+The signature is checked for uniqueness within all executable segments of the binary. `.data` is not considered, so make sure your signature scanning implementation also ignores non-code sections.

-To find a signature, copy the signature to your clipboard in the format you selected in the configuration, and go to Plugins->CSM - Find Signature.
+To find a signature, copy the signature to your clipboard in the format you selected in the configuration, and go to `Plugins->CSM - Find Signature`.
 All occurrences will be in your log.

 These are the settings: